Core Concepts

 Authentication Flows

-1. SDK initiates a device auth session and receives an auth_url
+- SDK initiates a device auth session and receives an

-2. Player opens the URL in a browser and logs in (email or phone verification)
+auth_url - Player opens the URL in a browser and signs in (email or phone verification)

-3. SDK polls for completion and receives a player token
+- SDK polls for completion and receives the player credential

 This flow is PKCE-based and works in browser, desktop, and mobile environments.